Skip over navigation

 Sailing Kalkan, Kas, Finike & Antalya

-These eastern Lycian coasts are as beautiful as they are rugged, harbouring an abundance of cultural sites, notably: Fethiye, Kalkan, Kas, Finike and Antalya.
+The Eastern Lycian coasts are as beautiful as they are rugged, harbouring an abundance of cultural sites, notably: Fethiye, Kalkan, Kas, Finike and Antalya.
 The remains of several ancient cities like Aperlae, Myra, Kale, Olympos and Phaselis can easily be visited by yacht.

-Between Kas and Antalya, the meltemi wind - even in high season - can let you down for days or weeks, and often sailing yachts will be seen motoring to the next anchorage or port.
-In these poor conditions, visibility is usually low and the air moist.
-Yet, even in these tranquil conditions you will have to anchor safely to allow for the evening land breeze.
+Between Kas and Antalya, the prevailing winds – even in high season – can let you down for days or weeks, and often sailing yachts will be seen motoring to the next anchorage or port.